-Click for a sample section of The Courage of Sarah Noble Study Guide!
-Get the book Courage of Sarah Noble HERE Also by Alice Dalgliesh: The Bears on Hemlock Mountain
+Click for a sample section of The Courage of Sarah Noble Study Guide Get the book Courage of Sarah Noble HERE

 Based on a true story.
 In 1707, eight-year-old Sarah Noble journeys with her father into the wilderness of Connecticut.
 There her father builds a house and clears land, while Sarah keeps camp and cooks.
 There are many things to be afraid of in the wild, but she always reminds herself to keep up her courage by holding the red cape her mother sent with her and repeating her mother's words: "Keep up your courage...
 Keep up your courage, Sarah Noble!"